thasso/pyjip/docs/source/api/index.rst

 Pipeline instances represent the execution graph and its properties, but they are not ment to be executed directly.
 We have to convert the pipeline nodes into :class:`jobs <jip.db.Job>` that can be executed wither locally or send to a remote cluster.
-The first step here is to :py:fun:`create
+The first step here is to :py:func:`create
 <jip.jobs.create>` the job instances::

     >>> jobs = create_jobs(p)